Frozen Feature Augmentation for Few-Shot Image Classification: Experimental Setup

-ILSVRC-2012, also known as `ImageNet-1k' or just `ImageNet', is a slimmed version of ImageNet-21k and contains 1,281,167 training images of 1,000 classes.
-We randomly sample 1-, 5-, 10-, and 25-shot versions from the first 10\% of the training set.
+ILSVRC-2012, also known as ImageNet-1k, is a slimmed version of ImageNet-21k and contains 1,281,167 training images of 1,000 classes.
+We use it as our main few-shot benchmark throughout the paper.
+We randomly sample 1-shot, 5-shot, 10-shot, and 25-shot versions from the first 10\% of the training set.
 We further create additional disjoint sets by using the next four 10\% fractions of the training set.
 In addition, we follow previous works \cite{Beyer2022} and create a `minival' set using the last 1\% (12,811 images) of the ILSVRC-2012 training set.
-The `minival' set is used for hyperparameter tuning and design decisions while the official ILSVRC-2012 validation set is used as a test set.
+The `minival' set is used for hyper parameter tuning and design decisions while the official ILSVRC-2012 validation set is used as a test set.
 In summary, our setup consists of 1,000, 5,000, 10,000, or 25,000 training images, 12,811 validation images (`minival'), and 50,000 test images (`validation').

-For the other seven datasets, we select a training, validation, and test split for each dataset and create few-shot versions (1-, 5-, 10-, and 25-shot).
-Similar to ILSVRC-2012, we use the respective validation set to tune hyperparameters and report final results on the respective test set.
-A short description of each dataset and more details can be found in the Supplementary, \crefsupp{ssec:appendix_datasets}.
+For the other seven datasets, we also select a training, validation, and test split and create few-shot versions.
+More details on how these splits are created can be found in the Appendix, \cref{sec:appendix_datasets}.
+We follow a similar procedure as with ILSVRC-2012 and use 10\% of the training images to create 1-shot, 5-shot, 10-shot, and 25-shot versions of each dataset.
+We further use each validation set for hyper parameter tuning and report final results on the respective test set.